Atrophy

 Generative supercut, January 2025

-Atrophy is an experimental installation piece composed of hours of home video footage my grandfather made throughout my childhood and 250 possible audio clips of his voice he recorded before he passed away.
-A new audio clip is triggered every 7 seconds, and a new video clip begins every 5 seconds, creating new meanings and patterns in their unbalanced overlap.
-As a generative supercut, Atrophy never repeats, and every time it’s played a different piece is created.
-Over the course of the installation, both the audio and video quality degrade–slowly at first, and then more rapidly–mimicking a degenerative disease.*
+Atrophy is an installation piece built from hours of home video footage my grandfather filmed and edited throughout my childhood and 250 audio clips of his voice recorded shortly before he passed away.
+A random audio clip is triggered every 7 seconds and a new video clip is played every 5 seconds, creating new meanings and patterns in their unbalanced overlap.
+Over the course of the installation, both the audio and video quality degrade – slowly at first, and then more rapidly – mimicking a degenerative disease.
+A generative supercut, Atrophy never repeats in the same way; every time the degradation restarts its cycle, a new piece is produced.

 Max MSP.